 - Notes: 1.
-The asterisk () indicates newly nominated director candidates. - 2.
-There are no special interests between the Company and each of the candidates. - USS Kyushu Co., Ltd. merged with the Company in March 1995.
-USS Tokyo Co., Ltd. merged with the Company in January 1996. - 4.
+There are no special interests between the Company and each of the candidates. - 2.
+USS Kyushu Co., Ltd. merged with the Company in March 1995.
+USS Tokyo Co., Ltd. merged with the Company in January 1996. - 3.
 Matters related to candidates for outside directors are as follows: - (1) Hitoshi Tamura, Akihiko Kato and Mitsuhiro Aso are candidates for outside directors.
 USS has appointed these individuals as the candidates for independent officers as prescribed by the Tokyo Stock Exchange and the Nagoya Stock Exchange and has notified these stock exchanges as such.
 The Company's transactions with the Ricoh Group, where Mr. Tamura, the candidate for the post of director, had served either at Ricoh Company, Ltd. or Ricoh Japan Corporation until June 2011, account for less than one percent of the Company's consolidated net sales in the current fiscal year.
 Meanwhile, for the Ricoh Group, the amounts involved in transactions with the Company account for less than one percent of its consolidated net sales in the current fiscal year.
 As the Company's transaction volume with the Ricoh group is insignificant, the Company does not consider the circumstances of these transactions to be in any way problematic in connection with his assignment as an independent director. - (2) Reasons for nomination as candidates for outside directors - 1) The Company requests election of Hitoshi Tamura as an outside director so that his considerable experience as senior examiner of the Japan Quality Award and broad knowledge of CS management can be reflected in the business judgment of the Company.
 Although he has no experience related to corporate management, it was deemed that he would be able to adequately execute duties as outside director for the aforementioned reason. - 2) The Company requests the election of Akihiko Kato as an outside director so that his considerable experience having engaged in corporate management as a Managing Director and a Full-time Auditor of a Shinkin Bank and his broad knowledge can be reflected in the business judgments of the Company. - 3) The Company requests the election of Mitsuhiro Aso as an outside director in expectation of useful advice that would be given mainly from the viewpoint of compliance based on his many years of considerable experience and expertise as a public prosecutor.
-Although he has no experience related to corporate management other than as an outside officer, it was deemed that he would be able to adequately execute duties as outside director for the aforementioned reason. - (3) Outline of liability limitation agreement
+Although he has no experience related to corporate management other than as an outside officer, it was deemed that he would be able to adequately execute duties as outside director for the aforementioned reason. - (3) Period in office of incumbent outside directors who are candidates for outside directors

-Hitoshi Tamura, Akihiko Kato and Mitsuhiro Aso are candidates for the post of outside director.
-To assure that outside directors can carry out their expected duties satisfactorily, the Company intends to enter into a liability limitation agreement with each candidate (Hitoshi Tamura, Akihiko Kato and Mitsuhiro Aso) that limits the liability for damage in accordance with the provisions of Article 427, Paragraph 1, of the Companies Act and Article 27 of the Articles of Incorporation of the Company.
-The maximum amount of liability for damage shall be as set forth in the respective items of Article 425, Paragraph 1, of the Companies Act.
+The period in office of incumbent outside directors Hitoshi Tamura, Akihiko Kato and Mitsuhiro Aso will be one (1) year upon closure of the current Ordinary General Meeting of Shareholders. - (4) Outline of liability limitation agreement - Hitoshi Tamura, Akihiko Kato and Mitsuhiro Aso are currently outside directors of the Company.
+In order to assure that outside directors can carry out their expected duties satisfactorily, the Company has a liability limitation agreement with Mr. Tamura, Mr. Kato and Mr. Aso, in accordance with the provisions of Article 427, Paragraph 1, of the Companies Act and Article 27 of the Articles of Incorporation of the Company.
+The maximum amount of liability for damage under such agreement shall be as set forth in the respective items of Article 425, Paragraph 1 of the Companies Act.